RiverSide71/comfyui-library-finder/README.md

 ![Library Finder Node](library_finder1.png)

 **Known Limitations**:
   - The node depends on the requirements.txt file for specific library versions installed.
-It is advisable to add a comment to requiremts.txt if specific library version dependecies are discovered for the custom node.
+It is advisable to add a comment to requiremts.txt if specific library version dependecies are discovered for a custom node.